100,000 Cobbers: Release

 While the film was originally made to increase recruitment for the AIF, after Japan entered the war additional footage was shot and the film recut to also appeal to the Australian Militia Force.

 The film was previewed to the Department of Information on 29 January 1942.
 It was released throughout Australia as a supporting featurette in Greater Union cinemas.

 Critical

 The Sydney Morning Herald called 100,000 Cobbers "a fine film call to the fighting youth of Australia in this grave hour... the best film Ken Hall as made and it will have particularly nostalgic appeal for old diggers...
 It is often a quietly moving story."

+Smith's Weekly declared it was "probably the best medium-length picture made in Australia...
+Originally intended as a recruiting appeal, it goes further — becomes entertainment and thus knocks recruiting nail home in a way Australian pictures have mostly failed to do so far...
+Flaw in the picture — only a minor one at that — is perhaps the length of closing scenes.
+Otherwise, quite a little classic, and we could do with more like it at once."

 The News of Adelaide called it "probably the best documentary film Australia has produced... well acted, neatly produced and its action scenes are authentic and moving."

 The Mercury of Hobart wrote that Joe Valli was "outstanding".